Approach to SEND

 It is accepted that many pupils will experience some form of difficulty at some time in their education.
 At Plymouth Grove Primary School, we aim to match the pupils’ needs, whether they are complex and recognised by an Education and Health Care Plan or of a more specific but temporary nature, with appropriate support.

-Help may be given in a variety of ways, ranging from high quality whole class teaching, intensive small group work or one to one support.
+Help may be given in a variety of ways, ranging from high quality whole class teaching, intensive small group work or when possible, one to one support.

 The school works closely with the Local Authority and other agencies to help ensure the needs of all pupils are met.